MARKETING ANALYTICS2025-10-13

 What are the Benefits and Limitations of Marketing Mix Modeling?

-Marketing Mix Modeling or Media Mix Modeling is a technique that can be used to measure the effectiveness of a company’s marketing campaigns.
+Marketing Mix Modeling, or Media Mix Modeling, is a technique used to measure the effectiveness of a company’s marketing campaigns.

 It can help to identify which marketing tactics are working and which ones need to be changed.